vyperlang/vyper/vyper/venom/README.md

 - `jmp`
   - Unconditional jump to code denoted by given `label`.
-  - Changes the program counter.
   - ```
     jmp label
     ```
 - `jnz`
   - A conditional jump depending on `op` value.
   - Jumps to `label2` when `op` is not zero, otherwise jumps to `label1`.
-  - Changes the program counter.
   - ```
     jnz label1, label2, op
     ```
 - `djmp`
   - Dynamic jump to an address specified by the variable operand.
   - The target is not a fixed label but rather a value stored in a variable, making the jump dynamic.
-  - Changes the program counter.
   - ```
     djmp var
     ```